Crsk/indentator/README.md

-A very simple indentation package to use in Atom editor, it selects all your code to make it pretty for you without losing your cursor position, try it with shift-alt-f
+A very simple indentation package to use in Atom editor, it selects all your code to make the whole file pretty for you without losing your cursor position, try it with shift-alt-f